ExplainableML/UncerGuidedI2I/README.md

 # UncerGuidedI2I
-Uncertainty Guided Progressive GANs for Medical Image Translation
+PyTorch imeplementation of Uncertainty Guided Progressive GANs for Medical Image Translation

+## Introduction
 ![](./UncerGuidedI2I_Model.gif)

 This repository provides the code for the MICCAI-2021 paper "Uncertainty-guided Progressive GANs for Medical Image Translation".